* Coaster Enthusiasts of Canada *

 WOODEN COASTER:

 Lovingly referred to as "woodies", they were the first type built in modern times.
 This type of coaster consists of a wooden trestle-like or steel-frame support on which wooden laminations of 2 X 10's, 2 X 8's, and 2 X 6's were put.
-On top of this a flat steel rail about 10 millimeters thick and 100 millimeters wide was screwed.
+On top of this a flat steel rail about 10 millimetres thick and 100 millimetres wide was screwed.

 The cars had steel flanged wheels similar to a railroad car to help negotiate the curves.
 Some designs also had a flange underneath as a safety to prevent the cars from leaving the track.
 Later, wheels were added to the side and bottom as speeds, curves, and dips became excessive.